lordmacu/Mercadolibre-Test/README.md

 This project is made with react

+default server in port 3010

 # Urls

-Search Results: “/”
+"Search Results: “/”"
-○ Search Results with query:“/items?search=”
+"Search Results with query:“/items?search=”"
-○ Detail: “/items/:id”
+"○ Detail: “/items/:id”"

 I use these dependences